 Okay, let’s get this Havoc started!

-But that’s somewhat truth cause I always use a lot of things.
+I must admit that’s somewhat true cause I always use a lot of things.
 Usually, after my cooking, the dishwasher is ready to be turned on.
-Plus, often, while photographing, it’s so hard to figure out which props work best so you need literally try a few things.
+Plus, often, while photographing, it’s so hard to figure out which props work best, so you need literally try a few things.

 I won’t be saying that the area around me is perfectly clean once I finished.
 Nope.
 I’m always an honest guy.
 On the other hand, just imagine this: you’ve been cooking for a few hours and taking a lot of pictures for another 5 hours.
 You’re completely fatigued.
 Perhaps, you’re even sick of seeing the kitchen.
 How could someone anticipate from you the immaculately clean kitchen?
 Don’t be ridiculous!
 You can’t clean the walls, curtains, and sometimes the ceilings by yourself.
 Sure you can skip some spots.
 In my book, when Andrey has something to say, that’s not because of me being messy but because of him having too high standards.

 Don’t get it twisted, please.
 I’m not that guy who blames everyone but not himself.
 I’m just a human being.
 I accept my mistakes.

 As you may remember, I have mentioned a few times one of my favourite TV characters, ALF.
 I love him for being such a handsome and hilarious guy.
 Andrey says it’s so because I see some connections between us.
 That’s true.
 Sometimes I feel I’m a handsome and hilarious guy too.
 Buy Andrey certainly hints at ALF’s ability to damage the kitchen stuff and blow up the kitchen.
 Lies!
 I’ve never blown up the kitchen!